realabdulkhaliq/Google-IT-Automation-with-Python/Troubleshooting-Debugging-Techniques/Module3/README.md

 Evaluate arbitrary Python expressions interactively

 With pdb, you can pause your program at any point, inspect the values of variables, and even change those values if needed.

+### Using pdb

+Stepping through code is a fundamental debugging technique that empowers developers to follow the execution flow in detail.
+By observing code execution step-by-step, you can pinpoint the exact location where a bug or unexpected behavior occurs.
+Plus, you can get a deeper understanding of how different parts of the codebase interact.
+This is particularly useful for bugs that don't produce immediate or obvious errors.